-Foreword 0

-Have Your Say on this SPD 0

-1. Introduction

-Oil and gas development and the planning system 2

-How this guidance links to the adopted Hampshire Minerals & Waste Plan

-Meeting the duty to co-operate 6

-Relevant assessments, appraisals and other useful documents 6

-2. Oil and gas licencing in Hampshire

-3. Permitted oil and gas development

-4. Phases of oil and gas development

-5. Planning Performance Agreements

-6. Preparing a planning application for oil or gas development

-Pre-application discussions

-When will a proposal require an Environmental Impact Assessment application

-Ensuring a planning application for oil or gas development is valid

-How should notice on landowners be served?

-What planning application fees will be applicable to oil or gas development?

-What issues will need to be considered as part of any planning application?

-Compliance with National Planning Policy

-Compliance with Local Planning Policy

-What other regulatory regimes or agencies may be involved or have an interesting the planning process for all or good developments?

-in the planning process for oil or gas developments?

-7. How will decision making take place for oil or gas developments?

-8. What conditions are likely to be attached to planning permissions?

-9. Planning obligations

-10. Monitoring and enforcement of oil and gas developments

-11. Community benefits

-Glossary and acronyms

-Appendices

-Appendix 1: Oil and gas licences in Hampshire

-Appendix 2: Current permitted oil and gas developments in Hampshire

-Appendix 3: Establishing whether a proposed oil or gas development require

-an Environmental Impact Assessment (EIA)
+Foreword 0 Have Your Say on this SPD 0 1.
+Introduction 1 Oil and gas development and the planning system 2 How this guidance links to the adopted Hampshire Minerals & Waste Plan Meeting the duty to co-operate Relevant assessments, appraisals and other useful documents 6 2.
+Oil and gas licencing in Hampshire 3.
+Permitted oil and gas development .
+10 4.
+Phases of oil and gas development .
+11 5.
+Planning Performance Agreements .
+16 6.
+Preparing a planning application for oil or gas development 17 Pre-application discussions When will a proposal require an Environmental Impact Assessment application n?
+Ensuring a planning application for oil or gas development is valid 22 How should notice on landowners be served? .
+24 What planning application fees will be applicable to oil or gas development?
+25 What issues will need to be considered as part of any planning application?
+26 Compliance with National Planning Policy .
+26 Compliance with Local Planning Policy .
+27 What other regulatory regimes or agencies may be involved or have an interest est in the planning process for oil or gas developments?
+43 Why is community engagement important to the planning process?
+53 7.
+How will decision making take place for oil or gas developments? .
+54 8.
+What conditions are likely to be attached to planning permissions? .
+56 9.
+Planning obligations .
+64 10.
+Monitoring and enforcement of oil and gas developments .
+66 11.
+Community benefits .
+68 Glossary and acronyms .
+69 Appendices Appendix 1: Oil and gas licences in Hampshire .
+81 Appendix 2: Current permitted oil and gas developments in Hampshire .
+83 Appendix 3: Establishing whether a proposed oil or gas development requires S an Environmental Impact Assessment (EIA) .
+84